What No One Tells You About GLP-1s and Eating Disorder Recovery

 Why Eating Disorder Screening Before GLP-1s Is Essential

-As an eating disorder specialist, I recommend that everyone gets screened for an eating disorder if they are starting a GLP-1.
+As an eating disorder specialist, I recommend that everyone get screened for an eating disorder if they are starting a GLP-1 medication.
 Working closely with a healthcare team that understands eating disorders will be crucial.
 Having a therapist and a registered dietician on the team can help you create a plan for support if ED symptoms resurface.
 Since GLP-1s suppress appetite, support from an eating disorder dietician can help reduce the risk for malnutrition.

-Like I said, fatphobia and weight stigma aren’t new issues to our world.
-They are feeling uniquely louder right now, but they have always been there.
-So much of the work I do with people is to help them find self-worth in the society they have to live in.
+While fatphobia and body shaming aren’t new issues, they are being amplified right now.
+As a eating disorder therapist, I help people find self-worth in the face of the societal pressures they have to live in.
 That means building confidence in themselves and letting go of the narratives that don’t belong to them.
 Eating disorder recovery has always been about challenging the status quo and finding the ability to trust what’s right for you.
 This is especially true if you’re queer, trans or BIPOC navigating eating disorder recovery.

 Recovery Doesn’t Need to Be Perfect

-If you’re someone who both wants to find recovery but also still wants to lose weight, that’s okay.
+If you’re someone who both wants peace with food but also still wants to lose weight, that’s okay.
 Recovery isn’t all or nothing and sometimes it means holding space for multiple feelings all at once.
 While I’m not a weight loss specialist, I meet people where they are at and create a space where we can explore all those conflicting feelings with compassion.
 There’s a good reason why that part of you still wants to lose weight, and it’s likely rooted in wanting to protect you from some type of pain.

 IFS for Eating Disorder Recovery

 Eating disorders are essentially body-related issues that can disrupt our own ability to trust ourselves and what our bodies need.
 Art therapy can help you experience embodiment in a way that feels less threatening.
-The experience of pressing pencils on paper, the feel of clay in your hands, and the smell of crayons engages your senses.
-Making art bypasses the thinking part of your brain that wants to analyze and gets to the emotional truth.
+The experience of pressing pencils on paper and the smell of crayons engages our senses.
+Making art bypasses the thinking part of our brains and gets our emotional truth.
 Many people I’ve supported have learned new things about themselves after seeing what they put on paper.
 If you’re someone who’s in your head a lot, this can be a path to both relief and clarity.

 Eating Disorder Recovery for LGBTQ and Trans Individuals

 Recovery hits different for queer and transgender folks.
 The traditional narrative of ‘loving your body’ doesn’t always resonate and can feel alienating.
 Controlling your body might be a way to feel safer in a world that is hostile to who you are.
 For some, it might be a way to achieve a body that feels more aligned with your gender.
 The idea of recovery can feel scary and threatening.
-Therapy can help you sit with these conflicting feelings and still find a way to develop confidence in who you are and to live life on your terms.
-For some people, recovery is about living a full life, rather than having zero symptoms and a positive body image.
+Eating disorder therapy can help you sit with these conflicting feelings and find a way to develop confidence in who you are.
+Recovery can be about living a full life on your terms, with its ups and downs.

 Looking for Help?

 I’m a queer art therapist and Certified Eating Disorders Specialist who’s passionate about helping LGBTQ people find peace with food and fulfillment in their lives.
 My approach is nuanced, affirming, and collaborative.
-You define what recovery looks to you, not me.
 Weight inclusive care is one of my core principles, which means I believe size diversity is not only natural, but something to be celebrated.
 It also means that eating disorder struggles and your worth are not defined by your weight.
-Healing is possible, even in the era of GLP-1’s.
+Healing is possible, even in the era of GLP-1s.
 If you’re interested in learning more, you can book a free 20-minute consultation through my website.
 I’d love to support you!